-Highlights From the ICD-10-CM 2021 Official Guidelines for Coding and Reporting
+Highlights From the ICD-10-CM 2022 Official Guidelines for Coding and Reporting

-The Chapter 4 section of the ICD-10-CM Official Guidelines for Coding and Reporting is all about diabetes.
-The information below summarizes the key points from Section I.C.4 of the 2021 Official Guidelines.
+Chapter 4 of the ICD-10-CM Official Guidelines for Coding and Reporting is all about diabetes.
+The information below summarizes the key points from Section I.C.4 of the 2022 Official Guidelines.